 I will show you how to get Docker set up to use as the run environment for your .NET projects, how to maintain the docker environment, and even how easy it will be to deploy the whole environment to production in a way that you are actually developing in an environment that isn’t just “like” production.
 It IS the production environment!

 You will learn the basics of Docker, how to use it to develop and how to deploy your “development” environment as the production environment!R 308Fri 10:10 AM — 50 min

 Functional programming languages are gaining in popularity.
 If you’ve worked in object-oriented languages, you might be baffled at how they work.
 Maybe hearing the word “recursion” makes you want to scream.
 Or maybe you’ve just heard the hype and want to know what the hype is about.

-In this talk, we will briefly explain what functional languages are, and go into some examples of tasks that these languages are suited for.
-We will look at the major languages in use today and see how they work.
-We'll see some of the things they have in common, and the many things that make them distinctive.
-Finally, we’ll offer some suggestions on how to dive into learning these and using them on your own projects.S 325/327Fri 10:10 AM - 11:00 am
+In this talk, we will briefly explain what functional principles are, and go into some examples of how to use them.
+We will briefly look at some of the functional languages in use today.
+We'll see some of the concepts they have in common, and the many things that make them distinctive.
+You'll see how to take these concepts and ideas and apply them to whatever languages you're working with today.S 325/327Fri 10:10 AM — 50 min

 Where The Web Is Going

 The web is a strange place with many standards and browser vendors that all have to come together to make something useful.
 This talk looks at what's next for web technologies including ECMAScript 2016, Service Workers, the Fetch API and HTTP/2.
 It then looks at how these standards come about and which groups set the direction.
 We'll discuss how the W3C, WHATWG, ECMA TC39, and IETF work together (or don't) to push the Web forward.
 You'll leave this talk better prepared for the web of tomorrow.CinemaFri 10:10 AM — 50 min

 Adaptive User Interfaces with Xamarin.Forms